paulkernfeld/scoped-ops/README.md

 To do:

 - Add a few useful operations for `Vec`
-- Add a demo to this README
 - Refine API, if possible
-- Figure out if this would actualy be useful for anything 😂
+- Figure out if this would actually be useful for anything 😂
 - Explore owned variant
 - Explore support for "commit vs. revert"
 - Add support for other data structures?